jgm/pandoc/doc/lua-filters.md

 `--filter` and Lua filters specified via `--lua-filter`) in the order they appear on the command line.

-Pandoc expects each Lua file to return a list of filters.
-The filters in that list are called sequentially, each on the result of the previous filter.
+Pandoc expects each Lua file to return a filter.
 If there is no value returned by the filter script, then pandoc will try to generate a single filter by collecting all top-level functions whose names correspond to those of pandoc elements (e.g., `Str`, `Para`, `Meta`, or `Pandoc`).
 (That is why the two examples above are equivalent.)

+It is currently also possible to return a list of filters from a Lua file which are called sequentially.
+Before the [walk](#type-pandoc:walk) method was made available, this was the only way to run multiple filters from one Lua file.
+However, returning a list of filters is now discouraged in favor of using the [walk](#type-pandoc:walk) method, and this functionality may be removed at some point.

 For each filter, the document is traversed and each element subjected to the filter.
 Elements for which the filter contains